amoxicillin-v2/cse-230/README.md

 Second, what kind of information should we print so that the users could have a great game experience?
 After discussion, we plan to only print 3x3 blocks, which centered at the game character's location, so that the users won't get a full map of the maze, just like a real maze, you can only see the blocks around you.

+Third, we should make this maze alive, if possible we want to add some animation to the components of our maze.

 The last challenge is how to implement the LevelGen component, it is not easy to randomly generate a valid maze, if you just randomly set the walls and blocks, the users may get an invalid maze which they can never find a way to the goal.
 For this challenge we are still trying to find a proper solution.

 ## Plan